-Remove spent flowers as blooms fade to maintain a tidy appearance and encourage continuous flowering.
-Do not cut agastache back in fall.
-During winter, the previous season's growth will act as insulation to protect the roots from cold damage.
-In early spring, cut each plant back to 6 inches or less.
-New growth will emerge as spring temperatures rise.
+Agastache: Remove spent flowers as blooms fade to encourage heavier reblooming.
+Do not cut the plants back in fall.
+During winter, the previous season's growth acts as insulation to protect the roots from cold damage.
+In early spring, cut the remaining foliage back to six inches or less.